 This is always the first question I ask when I see a new product.
 I’m always thinking, “With all the money I spend on medications, how can I spend more?”
 But that may be the point.
 When you are spending all that money on prescriptions, it is all the more important that it is taken as prescribed, especially with some drugs that must be taken on a strict schedule.

 And here’s a great advantage.
 NO MONTHLY SUBSCRIPTION.
 It seems a lot of things get you hooked by the nice price, but then you find out there is a subscription fee.
 I know that I can’t afford another monthly fee going out of my small income.

-What else do I need to use this product?
+2. What else do I need to use The Pill Drill?

 You will need an electrical outlet and access to Wi-Fi.